sunriseapps/imagesorcery-mcp/README.md

 4. "Echo back the text 'Hello from MCP server'"
 5. "Crop my image 'input.png' from coordinates (10,10) to (200,200) and save it as 'cropped.png'"
 6. "Get metadata information about my image 'photo.jpg'"
+7. "Resize my image 'photo.jpg' to 800x600 pixels and save it as 'resized_photo.jpg'"

 ## Contributing